ai-how/Nitin-Panwar.github.io/_posts/2017-12-08-Top 100 Data science interview questions.md

 ### 12. What is Ensemble Learning ?
 Ensemble is the art of combining diverse set of learners(Individual models) togather to improvise on the stability and predictive power of the model.
+Ensemble learning has many types but two more popular ensemble learning techniques are mentioned below.

 __Bagging__